Debt Increases Risk and is Like a “Negative Bond”

 Typical advice for those in accumulation includes having the highest asset allocation you can tolerate.
 Of course, some have bonds for the downside protection.
 This is to prevent the worst mistake in accumulation: selling low and locking in losses when the markets tank.

 Less attention is paid to the risk you take on with debt.
+If you want to be even more aggressive, consider mortgage acceleration!

 Remember, money is fungible.
 This implies that if you have a mortgage and are investing, you actually are borrowing on your home to invest the money.
 As the expected returns on equities are greater than the costs of a mortgage, however, this generally works out well.